Warburton (Vic.)

 Warburton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Warburton's dwelling structure, as per the latest Census, consisted of 94.6% houses and 5.4% other dwellings.
-In comparison, Melbourne metro had 93.8% houses and 6.3% other dwellings.
+Warburton's dwelling structure, as per the latest Census, consisted of 94.6% houses and 5.4% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Warburton stood at 40.5%, with mortgaged dwellings at 41.1% and rented ones at 18.3%.
-The median monthly mortgage repayment was $1,400, below Melbourne metro's average of $1,950.
-The median weekly rent in Warburton was $290, compared to Melbourne metro's $380.
-Nationally, Warburton's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,400, lower than Melbourne metro's $2,000, while the median weekly rent was $290, compared to Melbourne metro's $390.
+Nationally, Warburton's mortgage repayments were significantly lower at $1,400 versus Australia's average of $1,863, and rents were substantially below the national figure of $375 at $290.

 Frequently Asked Questions - Housing